 CRAs also obtain copies of the electoral register containing the names and addresses of registered voters from local authorities across the UK in accordance with specific legislation.

-CRAs may also receive data about financial accounts like current accounts, credit cards or loans and may receive payments information that businesses hold from the organisations who maintain those accounts.
+CRAs may also receive data about financial accounts like current accounts, credit cards, or loans and may receive payment information that businesses hold from the organisations who maintain those accounts.

 These organisations may also provide Cifas markers when they suspect fraud.
 You can find out more about Cifas markers in the Fraud prevention indicators section below.